recordame/QueryDoc/README.md

 python src/chatbot.py
 ```

-Then type your question (e.g., “Explain chapter 1.”) and press Enter.
-Type “exit” to quit.
+•	Then type your question (e.g., “Explain Chapter 1.”) and press Enter.

+•	Type “exit” to quit.

 6. Run the Chatbot Server
 ```bash